 Location: Gourmet Plaza, outside the Royal International Convention centre

-6pm – 8pm: EKKANITES!
+6pm – 8pm: EkkaNITES!
 Make your way to the Main Arena to get your seat for the Night Show Spectacular!
-Remember there will be a 6.05pm fireworks display for families.
-These last for approximately 10 minutes.
+EkkaNITES includes horseback action, Wheels of Steel, freestyle motocross and so much more!

 Families Hot Tip: Let the kids rummage through any show bags that might have bought to keep them entertained between shows in the main arena while they wait for the fireworks.